 We have developed a model of the effects of product market competition on intra-firm bargaining over rents and thereby on the distribution of income between wages and profits.
-The model demonstrates that the increased interfirm competition induced by trade liberalization is accompanied by decreases in the share of rents commanded by workers.
+The model demonstrates that the increased inter-firm competition induced by trade liberalization is accompanied by decreases in the share of rents commanded by workers.
 The fundamental cause of this decrease in workers' share of rents is that heightened product market competition brings about increased wage discipline by increasing the employment costs of wage increases (and thus causing workers who value both of these objectives to moderate their wage demands).
 However, this first cause is accentuated by a race to the bottom arising from strategic complementarities in the wage-setting game between distinct groups of workers.
 Finally, decreases in organization by workers can occur due to the diminished resources available to them, further accentuating the adverse impact on workers' wages.
 Workers' wages can decrease in real as well as nominal terms.
 We have shown that these results are robust to the choice among various alternate specifications of the model.
 We have presented a model of threat effects in the sense that the income distribution effects identified depend on the possibility of trade rather than its actual occurrence.
 Although our model assumed a degree of collective action on the part of workers, this assumption is not essential to develop results of the kind we have presented here.
-As Skillman (2000) notes, liberalization can lead to deterioration of workers' bargaining position even in a setting of individualized bargaining, i.e., one in which workers' share of rents is determined by individual threats to exit.
+As Skillman (2000) notes, liberalization can lead to decreases in workers' bargaining position even in a setting of individualized bargaining, i.e. one in which workers' share of rents is determined by their individual threats to exit.

-The bargaining approach developed here identifies income distribution consequences of trade which do not depend on relative factor abundance or other assumptions that are required in conventional models to explain the effect of trade liberalization on income distribution.
-Since there are gains from trade in the model we present, the decreases in bargained wages that arise can in principle be compensated by implementing ex-post transfers, if adequately efficient tax and transfer instruments are available.
-Insofar as such instruments are either unavailable or are unused, the model provides some insight concerning the income distribution effects and political economy of trade policies.
-Although it is wise to be cautious in drawing policy implications from the analysis, it seems plausible that measures to enhance the bargaining power of workers and the degree of coordination among organized workers can play a potentially important role in responding towage decreases induced by trade liberalization through the mechanism we identify.
+The bargaining approach developed here identifies income distribution consequences of trade which do not depend on relative factor abundance or other factors that are required in conventional models to explain the effect of trade liberalization on income distribution.
+Since there are gains from trade in this model the decreases in bargained wages that arise can in principle be overcome through appropriate ex-post transfers, if adequately efficient tax and transfer instruments are available.
+Insofar as such instruments are unavailable or are unused, the model provides some insight concerning the income distribution effects and political economy of trade policies.